What is Epsom College Like?

 How can I apply to Epsom College?

-The school welcome pupils at 11+, 13+, and 16+ and boasts an intake that is largely from the south-east of England.
+The school welcome pupils at 11+, 13+, and 16+ and boasts an intake that is largely from the south-east of England alongside a strong contingent of domestic and international boarders.
 Registration deadlines are all important with a heritage boarding school like Epsom so preparation is key.

-Please do get in touch with us to find out how to apply for Epsom College.
+Please do get in touch with us to find out how to prepare your child's application for Epsom College.